Tuesday, November 17, 2015

 At the other end is already Lanao.
 A bridge which will connect Tangub with Lanao will be built near this place.

-We went next to the port in Tangub where the proposed Panguil Bay Bridge will be built which will cross over to Lanao.
-Visited the parish church of Tangub.
-Had a short break by the church of Bonifacio where we bought some longkong lanzones and mangosteen.
+Next we went to the port in Tangub, where the proposed Panguil Bay Bridge will be built, connecting the area to Lanao.
+We also visited the parish church of Tangub.
+After that we had a short break by the church in Bonifacio, where we bought some longkong lanzones and mangosteen.

-Had lunch at a self-service restaurant in Molave, Zamboanga del Sur.
-Then we went up to the Eriberta Spring Resort in Brgy.
-Diwan, Molave, Zamboanga del Sur, about 5 kilometers from the town proper on an unpaved and rocky road.
-We took the opportunity to take a short dip at the cold waters.
+We had lunch at a self-service restaurant in Molave, Zamboanga del Sur.
+From there we went up to Eriberta Spring Resort in Barangay Diwan, Molave, about five kilometers from the town proper along an unpaved and rocky road.
+We took the opportunity to have a short dip in the cold spring waters.

 ST. MICHAEL THE ARCHANGEL PARISH CHURCH